TechsophyOfficial/Awgment/README.md

 - This is an embedded camunda engine spring boot app integrated with keycloak.
 - Built custom REST Connector to configure and invoke the rest api using service task.

-For more details refer to GitHub link.
+For more details refer to GitHub repo [awgment-modeler-workflow](https://github.com/TechsophyOfficial/awgment-modeler-workflow).

 ### Tasklist (Case-Inbox)